-If you had considered getting the Platinum Card from American Express a few years ago and thought it wasn’t worth the fee, you might want to look again.
+If you had considered getting The Platinum Card® from American Express a few years ago and thought it wasn’t worth the fee (See Rates & Fees), you might want to look again.
 In early 2017, American Express overhauled the Platinum Card to make it a very competitive rewards card again.
 This Platinum Card from American Express Review will help you decide if this is the next credit card for your wallet.

 The Amex Platinum Card is Best For…